slist/cbapi-qt-demo/README.md

 ## For Microsoft Windows users

-Zip files containing cbapi-qt-demo.exe are available in "Releases" section, on the right of the main page for this project.
+Zip files containing cbapi-qt-demo.exe are available in [Releases section](https://github.com/slist/cbapi-qt-demo/releases).

+## For MacOS users

+A DMG file containing cbapi-qt-demo is available in [Releases section](https://github.com/slist/cbapi-qt-demo/releases).

 ## How to build on Linux CentOS